condoedge/finance/README.md

 #### Creating Invoice Details

 - The sign of `unit_price` is automatically corrected based on invoice type during the integrity process.
-- Tax details are created by the `sp_insert_invoice_detail_tax` procedure, executed by a DB trigger.
-This ensures correct tax amounts and creates one record per tax.
+- Tax details are created into the invoice detail service.

 **Note:**
 If you use the value before saving (before the integrity process runs), you might get an incorrect value.
 Always use values after saving or after running the integrity process.